decentraland/technical-documentation/README.md

 ### **Render your own docs:**

+**In this repository:**

+- Simply add your repository in [repositories.json](https://github.com/decentraland/technical-documentation/blob/main/src/repositories.json).

-In your repository:
+**In your repository:**

-- Create a docs folder
+- Create a docs folder at root level
 - Push your documents as .md files
 - Create a summary.json file with the sidebar wanted structure:
   - Example: